Axis deer are threatening parts of Texas and other areas in the United States.

 What are they?

-Axis deer (scientific name Axis axis) sport an orange coat dotted with white spots, not unlike a whitetail fawn, and white patches on their throats.
-They're part of the classified under the family Cervidae family, but different from the somewhat similar fallow deer.
+Axis deer (scientific name Axis axis) sport an orange coat dotted with white spots--similar to that of a whitetail fawn--and white patches on their throats.
+They're classified under the Cervidae family, bearing resemblance to a number of other deer species such as the fallow deer.
 Axis deer males grow massive antlers, usually with three to six points, and can weigh up to 250 pounds.
 Adult females are usually a bit smaller.

 How did they get here?